 - needs extra care (leather palm)

-Grab the Smarty 3-in-1 Gauntlet Glove and experience warmth like no other, featuring a removable liner, securing wrist leash, a soft touch face wipe, and Soundtouch touchscreen tech so you can use your smart device.
+Grab the Carhartt Men's Cold Snap Insulated Work Glove and experience warmth like no other, featuring a soft touch face wipe, securing wrist leash, and Soundtouch touchscreen tech so you can use your smart device.

 Whether you are facing blizzard winds or a downpour of sleet, the Gore-Tex waterproof shell made from a GLCR base fabric will stand up to any weather, keeping the wind and water at bay.

-The Gore-Tex membrane of this model makes these mitts super warm and keeps your hands comfortably protected.
+These mitts are super warm and keeps your hands comfortably protected.
 They feature a long gauntlet with a wrist elastic adjustment which emphasizes dexterity so you can move your hands more freely.
 The waterproof zip is an extra plus since you can use it as a ventilation or to store your hand warmer.
-The liner fabric is merino wool and the way it fits and feels is really enjoyable and cozy.
+The liner is made of merino wool and the way it fits and feels is really enjoyable and cozy.

 - wool liner